shikhar0507/backend-cloud-functions/README.md

-# temporary-new-funcs
+# Cloud Functions for Firebase

-Temporary repository for the cloud functions based on the new database structure.
+This is the Repository for the cloud functions in Firebase.

+## License

+All code is licensed under the MIT LICENSE.